-“Quality Control” at DRW should be and is quite simplistic – we buy from the same farmers and exporters year after year who know our standards and expectations.
-We visit them regularly to maintain this hand-on approach.
+“Quality Control” at DRW should be and is quite simple – we buy from the same farmers and exporters year after year who know our standards and expectations.
+We visit them regularly to maintain this hands-on approach.
+And when we partner with new farmers, the same principles are instilled.
 Yet coffee is an agricultural product which is handled by humans who, by nature, cannot be 100% effective 100% of the time!
-So enter stage left, “Quality Control”!
+So, enter stage left, “Quality Control”!

 Only if the sample passes all of the above stages of “Quality Control” do we give our approval to the exporter to ship.
 It is tough but correct and fair.
 If the coffee arrives in Europe different to the contracted quality, it is too late and can cause untold hardship to all concerned.

 The coffee is cleared into our preferred warehouse where the sacks are noted for condition and any potential damages advised.
 Samples are drawn from 30% of the consignment and sent to our offices for evaluation.
 Yes, you guessed it – we go through the complete “Quality Control” measures listed above AGAIN!
 Laborious?
 Yes.
 Necessary?
 Yes.
 As already stated, coffee is an agricultural product handled by people and occasionally things go wrong.
 Then starts the process of putting it right.

 No coffee is delivered to a customer without having passed our “Quality Control”.
 You might not expect this level of control or know that these checks happen, but we believe they are essential.
 It means that you are buying your coffee from a trader who has cupped and handled every coffee they sell you.
 We know what we are delivering to you.
 We are real coffee people!

 Talk to us today about how we can get great coffee to you.